bake-bake-bake/bakeware/README.md

 * `--bw-info` - Print out information about the application
 * `--bw-gc` - This cleans up all unused entries in the cache (NOT IMPLEMENTED)
-* `--bw-install` - Do not run the application.
-Stop after installing to the cache directory.
-(NOT IMPLEMENTED)
+* `--bw-install` - Unpack the application to the cache only.
+Do not run.
 * `--bw-system-install` - Install to a system-wide location (NOT IMPLEMENTED)

 ### Environment variables